econdesousa/econdesousa.github.io/HEROHE/Rules.md

 ## Participation
 Participation in the Challenge is conditioned to the proper submission of:
-Short method description, the code (or compiled version<sup>*</sup> ), and test set prediction until January 24th, 2020 until 9 a.m., January 28th, 2020 (Greenwich Mean Time - Portuguese time zone)
+* Short method description, the code (or compiled version<sup>*</sup> ), and test set prediction until January 24th, 2020 until 9 a.m., January 28th, 2020 (Greenwich Mean Time - Portuguese time zone).

+To be eligible for the prizes, it is also mandatory that at least one member of each team properly register and attend ECDP2020.

+Results will be made publicly available on the Challenge website after the submission deadline.

+Challenge participants grant the Challenge organization the permission to use the result of their methods.
+Nevertheless, participating teams maintain full ownership and rights to their method.
+The Challenge organization does not claim any ownership or rights to the developed works.

+The best performing methods will be invited to collaborate on a journal paper describing and summarizing the different approaches used and the respective results achieved on the Challenge.

+To ensure a fair comparison of the submitted methods, the usage of any private dataset during the development of the methods is not allowed.

+Note that submission of a result in the Grand Challenge HEROHE does not warrant the presentation of a poster/oral presentation at ECDP2020.
+Each team is encouraged to submit their work as an abstract according to the abstract submission rules of ECDP2020.

 <sup>*</sup> If the team decides to provide only a compiled version, it is their sole responsibility to ensure that it is ready to run on all major operating systems.